Travel Nurse Housing Safety, Security and Condition

 If there are amenities included in the apartment complex, walk around and check them out.
 Is the pool clean and well maintained?
 Is the laundry area in good working order?
 Are the common areas clean and in good order?

 I recommend that you look at the apartment as if you were paying for it.
-In reality, you are paying for it and it should be reflective of a place that you will feel comfortable living.
+In reality, you are paying for your travel nurse housing, and it should be reflective of a place that you will feel comfortable living.
 If it’s not a place that you would choose to live in at home, why would you live there for a contract?

 There are a few exceptions to the expectations in relation to housing.
 One that I have ran across is that of availability.
-There actually are places where there really isn’t any availability.
+There actually are places where there really isn’t any availability for travel nurse housing.
 For example, when I contracted in Scottsbluff, NE I was housed in a small basement apartment will ground level windows.
 It was dark, dingy and actually quite dirty.
 I spent about 2 weeks driving all over town, contacted every real estate agent available, and monitored the classified ads without any success.
 My company had told me that housing was limited and they were telling the truth.
 I ended up having to deal with the inadequate housing.
+Be mindful that inadequate should still not jeopardize the travel nurse housing safety and security.

-Now that you are satisfied that the apartment location is safe and acceptable, it’s time to meet the leasing agent.
+Now that you are satisfied that travel nurse housing safety and security is appropriate, it’s time to meet the leasing agent.
 Introduce yourself including the company that you are working with.
 Your company should have provided you with a move-in checklist, insist that someone do a walk-through with you.
 During your walk-though make sure to write down anything that is damaged, broken or in poor condition.
 When your finished, ask for a copy and give the original to be placed with your lease.

 Here are a few reminders of things to check